alkhe/fluxette/README.md

 	return actions;
 };

-// fn will be called before dispatch proxy(fn);
+// fn will be called before dispatches proxy(fn);

 // fn will no longer be called before dispatches unproxy(fn);
 ```

 ### flux.hook(fn)
 `flux.hook(fn)` registers a function as a listener that gets called after the dispatch.
 The listener should have a signature of `(actions, state) => {}`.
 Listeners will be called in the order that they were registered.